 Zoë Vera is a New Zealand pop singer-songwriter known for her honesty, vulnerability, and emotive vocals, exploring themes of resilience, identity, and growth.
-Born in the Netherlands and raised in South Auckland, she draws on her life experiences to create music exploring themes of resilience, identity, and growth.
+Born in the Netherlands and raised in Auckland, she draws on her life experiences to create music exploring themes of resilience, identity, and growth.
 Her sound leans into musicality, sophistication, and creative substance, setting her apart from predictable pop genre conventions.

-‘Good Enough’, the first single released from the EP, received widespread industry acclaim and multiple radio spins, including debut airplay during an on-air interview with celebrated hosts Jono, Ben & Megan on The Hits.
-Rising Artists praised its “striking, raw vulnerability,” while The Sounds Won’t Stop highlighted its “boisterous honesty, authenticity, heart, personality, and character,” noting its ability to make listeners “think and feel.”
+‘Good Enough’ and ‘Twelve Feet Under’, the previous releases from the EP, received widespread industry acclaim and multiple radio spins, including debut airplay during an on-air interview with celebrated radio hosts Jono, Ben & Megan on The Hits.
 Popfad observed “the pathos of her creative mission,” describing Zoë Vera as “unafraid to express vulnerability,” and noted it is “impossible not to develop a strong connection to the artist.”
-Le Future Wave commended the “solid musical build and multi-textured hook,” declaring that “Zoë has the scene on lock.”
-Further reinforcing its impact, Popfad stated that “Zoë Vera’s work refuses to go unnoticed, assertively defining her place within the New Zealand music community.”
+Le Future Wave declared that “Zoë has the scene on lock.”
 The Sounds Won’t Stop described the release as a promising glimpse of the EP, predicting it will deliver “a massive amount of personality and authenticity.”

 Not only is Zoë Vera a talented artist, but she is also an Emergency Nurse.
 Music has always offered her a source of expression and comfort, helping her navigate the highs and lows of life.
 Her ability to channel such deep emotion into her music resonates strongly with listeners, offering both relatability and inspiration.

-The first single, Good Enough, from the EP Live Harder, is out now
+Good Enough, the first single from the EP Live Harder is out now

 Zoë Vera's Debut Single